jwhsueh/FisherMatrix_TD/README.rst

 Change the code
 ————————————————

 The fiducial cosmology, experiment design, and mock lenses settings are hardcoded in the beginning of the code.
-You can change the default setting to get compute new Fisher matrices.
+You can change the default setting to compute new Fisher matrices.